Fear Of Retribution

 The third category is centralized, or hierarchical, and focused.
 I call these groups level 3 cults.
 This would be Scientology, Jehovah’s Witnesses, Amish, People’s Temple, and Heaven’s Gate.
 These are standard, colloquial cults, and you can use Steven Hassan’s BITE model (https://freedomofmind.com/bite-model) to identify them.

 In centralized, hierarchical groups, “good examples” are defined by the leadership.
 In decentralized, unfocused groups, like level 1 cults, members turn to others for guidance, which leads to a kind of mock-hierarchy forming organically.
 In some cases, this can lead to pockets of centralized, focused extremist groups.
 When this happens, a level 1 cult turns into a level 2 or a level 3 cult, depending on the hierarchical structure.
 For example, the Alt-Right movement didn’t have much of a leadership until Richard Spencer came along.
-Then a good portion of the group aligned with him.
+Then, many members of the group aligned with him.
 He started defining the ideology for them.
 It transitioned into a level 2 cult.
 That doesn’t mean that the level 1 aspect of it completely disappeared.
-Some people remained as level 1 members and just use him to form out their ideology, but don’t treat him as a final authority.
-They just use him, Milo Yiannopoulos, and other thought leaders in the movement to form out their ideology.
+Some people remained as level 1 members and just use him to form out their ideology, but they don’t treat him as a final authority.
 To be a level 2 cult, they have to treat one specific source as their final authority for information on certain subjects.
 That doesn’t mean they get all their information from them, it just means that if they’re contradicted in some way, they default to accepting what that one source says over anything else.

 How does the hierarchy form organically?
 What moves somebody up the chain?
 I have 3 points under this section right now.
 I call the section “Role Model Formation” [3C].
 These are the ways in which you raise your status within the hierarchy.